ConstanzaSchibber/Math-For-SocialScience/Lab 06 - Calculus/Lab6_R.md

 where the result says it is `Inf` which is R talk for `infinity`.
 But we know we can compute that!
 What happened?
-You will learn about this in the reading for Lab 7 (so do the reading).
+You will learn about this in the reading for Lab 7 (so do the reading!).

 ## Simulation using loops